 The staff called for a chaplain, and I was the lucky one.
 I walked in and saw the patient had a tattoo of a swastika on his hand enclosed in a heart.

 My eyes locked on the swastika first.
-The symbol held a terrible place in my memory: when I was a kid, someone had spraypainted a red swastika next to the front door of my dad’s business.
+The symbol held a terrible place in my memory: when I was a kid, someone had spray-painted a red swastika next to the front door of my dad’s business.
 Though my dad had tried to paint over it, I could still see it on hot summer days, a scar on the wall and a scar in my head, a mad throbbing declaration of all the world’s ugliness dripping in crimson.
-I still dream about it sometimes, and in the dream I’ll peer down at my wrists, which are engraved with the same red marks down to the veins.
+I still dream about it sometimes, and in the dream I’ll peer down at my wrists, engraved with the same red marks down to the veins.

 The patient, Willard, saw me and said, “Thank God, a chaplain, finally someone who can hear me.”

-But I don’t want to hear you, I thought.
-And a sick part of me also thought, You deserve this.
+But I didn’t want to hear him.
+And a part of me also thought, “You deserve this.
 I hope you never leave.
-Then you can’t hurt anyone out there.
+Then you can’t hurt anyone out there.”

 He said, “Look, I see your face, I’m not trying to hurt anybody.
 You get it?
 I just want to go home.
 Fetch me a f__ing wheelchair, would you?.”

 Willard got louder.
 He clenched his fists and waved them around.
 He went into an f-bomb monologue about the staff, “you people,” about the whole dang world.

 I had half a mind to leave.
 I didn’t have to stay.
 I didn’t want to stay.
 I kept looking at that swastika.
 I kept thinking he deserved to be here, to be sick and sorry and helpless.

 When Willard stopped talking for a moment, I said the only thing I could think of.